GriffinCanCode/ArtificialOS/README.md

 MIT License - see LICENSE file for details

-## DashMap Stress Test Metrics
+## DashMap Stress Test Metrics — Proving It Works Under Load

-Concurrent stress test results for kernel's DashMap-based managers (8 worker threads, 4.61s total runtime):
+I was paranoid about concurrent access bugs, so I built stress tests that hammer the system.
+Here are the results for the kernel's DashMap-based managers (8 worker threads, 4.61s total runtime):

 | Component | Metric | Operations | Details |
 |-----------|--------|------------|---------|